vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - How to manage relation between two table in c# using EF
  - Write the steps to retrieve data from database using Entity Framework
  - What is the difference between Dapper and Entity Framework?

+ -----> Azure

+ - Types of Azure function
+ - Explain CRON Expression in Azure Timmer Function
+ - What is Service Bus
+ - What is Azure Artifacts
+ - Types of Storage Account and explanation
+ - Explain KeyVault
+ - How to monitor application logs in azure
+ - What Is App Service
+ - Explain Deployment cycle (slot swaping)

+ -----> Test Case

+  - Types of unit test frameworks in .net Core
+  - Explain xUnit and NUnit